xuankimtran/docs-1/pages/katalon-studio/docs/combine-multiple-data-sources.md

 This article shows you how to execute your automation test using predefined test data from multiple sources.

 > Requirements:
-> * An active Katalon Studio license.
+> * An active Katalon Studio Enterprise license.
 To learn more about activating licenses, you can refer to this document: [Activate Katalon license](https://docs.katalon.com/katalon-studio/docs/activate-license.html#activate-a-license-with-internet-access).

 ## Expand the data binding section